October 29, 2024

 Every impressive benefit of artificial intelligence that enterprises pursue is locked behind high-quality data.
 With clean, structured, and applicable data sets for training, businesses can develop models that enable them to unlock the real value of AI.

 Effective labeling, categorization, and annotation of training data is the first and potentially most fundamental step in creating an AI model.
-With teams of humans working behind the scenes on data annotation, AI as we know it today would exist.
+With teams of AI data annotation specialists working behind the scenes on data annotation, AI, as we know it today, would exist.

-Commenting on this, one AI Sessions Atendee stated, “100% of the time we queue all of our outputs for review.
-We have AI doing things in real time but then we have an annotation team that reviews every single thing that's done and then corrects it.
-With our higher confidence stuff, we need to figure out a process to how to migrate off that we have some strategies, but we need to rebuild the tooling to support that.”
+Commenting on this, one AI Sessions Attendee stated, “100% of the time, we queue all of our outputs for review.
+We have AI doing things in real time, but then we have an annotation team that reviews every single thing that's done and then corrects it.
+With our higher confidence stuff, we need to figure out a process to migrate off that.
+We have some strategies, but we need to rebuild the tooling to support that.”

 Before an enterprise builds a high-quality data annotation pipeline, it must first define the project's form.
 Depending on the deployment of an AI model, the complexity, volume, and labeling requirements will shift.
 An AI model that works as an internal chatbot will have limited annotation when compared against a medical imaging model, for example.